MeltanoLabs/tap-postgres/README.md

 ## Supported Python and PostgreSQL Versions

-This target is tested with all actively supported [Python](https://devguide.python.org/versions/#supported-versions) and [PostgreSQL](https://www.postgresql.org/support/versioning/) versions.
+This tap is tested with all actively supported [Python](https://devguide.python.org/versions/#supported-versions) and [PostgreSQL](https://www.postgresql.org/support/versioning/) versions.
 At the time of writing, this includes Python 3.9 through 3.13 and PostgreSQL 12 through 17.

 ## Settings